Swindon Carers Centre is working together with local employers to make a difference.

 When you sign up to our Employers Care Award, you are demonstrating your commitment and desire to make lasting changes in your workplace for unpaid carers.
 Our Partnerships Manager will support you in completing each of the standards required to receive this award.
 In 2019, we were delighted to present Swindon NHS CCG and Swindon Borough Council with certificates for successful annual reviews of the award standards.

-If you would like more information on how we can work together to support your carers or just to find out more, please contact:
+Please fill in this form if you would like more information on how we can work together to support your carers or just to find out more:

 DD: 01793 975319